 - High interest rates — Personify has a wide range of interest rates it may charge depending on your credit and what state you live in.
 For example, in Alaska, Personify offers rates between 35% and 180%.

-- Not available in all states — Personify offers personal loans in 29 states: Alabama, Alaska, Arizona, California (only available to those who received a prequalification before Dec.
-31, 2019), Delaware, Florida, Georgia, Hawaii, Idaho, Illinois, Indiana, Kansas, Kentucky, Louisiana, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, New Mexico, North Carolina, Ohio, Oklahoma, South Carolina, Tennessee, Texas, Utah and Washington state.
+- Not available in all states — Personify offers personal loans in 28 states: Alabama, Alaska, Arizona, Delaware, Florida, Georgia, Hawaii, Idaho, Illinois, Indiana, Kansas, Kentucky, Louisiana, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, New Mexico, North Carolina, Ohio, Oklahoma, South Carolina, Tennessee, Texas, Utah and Washington state.

 - Reports to credit bureaus — Personify will report your loan payments to the credit bureaus, which may help you build credit if you make your payments on time.